Building your personal brand: a graduate’s guide

 - Keep it consistent.
 A brand name needs to stick.
 Use the same name for emails, letters or signatures.

-The style and tone
+Think about style and tone

 - Keep it consistent.
 Use the same font for your CV, your covering letter and your email, your follow up letter, and your business card.